Hattomo/kaikai_AI/README.md

 # AI Learning with kaikai

 ## Start Developing
-You have to install `python3` and some other required module
+You have to install `python3` and some other required module.

+To run cnn with `THE MNIST DATABASE of handwritten digits`, please download the data set from [here](https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz) and locate the file to `dataset/input/`.

 ### Format
-Install `yapf (Yet Another Python Formatter)`
+Install `yapf (Yet Another Python Formatter)`.

 ```sh
 $ pip3 install yapf